 When a CIC is formed, it must express how it intends to benefit “the Community”.
 This term can be defined in several ways, but usually it refers to a distinct group of people, wider than the membership of the CIC itself, which the reasonable person might consider to be “a section of the community”.
 As such, “the Community” might refer to the residents of a particular town, or a social group such as “the elderly” or “people with special needs ”.
 However, a CIC may also have as its purpose a more general benefit to the community at large – hence “the preservation of the riverbank” or “the promotion and encouragement of sporting activities” may well be equally valid in fulfilling the Community Interest Test.

 This is an essential feature of all CICs and is designed to make sure that the assets of the CIC are used exclusively for the benefit of the community.
 Any assets and profits (aside from those distributed in accordance with the rules on dividend capping) must be retained within the CIC and used solely for community benefit.
 The only bodies to which assets are allowed to be transferred are other “asset-locked bodies” – i.e. those organisations which already have an asset lock.
 This means that assets may be transferred to charities, or to other CICs.
 The asset lock must be referred to explicitly as a provision in the CIC’s articles of association.

 In the case of a CIC existing as a company limited by shares, a ‘dividend cap’ must be put in place.
 The purpose of this is to ensure that a balance is achieved between providing an attractive investment opportunity (often essential in stimulating and maintaining the financial backing required to run the CIC) and making sure that the majority of the profits made are applied for the community benefit.
-The cap has three elements:
+The cap has two elements:

 Ability to carry forward